lbling/hackbright-django/docs/albedith.rst

 An indication saying in what file we were going to write certain code would have been helpful.

-A diagram indicating the expected final result Models --> Views --> Template
+A diagram indicating the expected final result...
+Models --> Views --> Template

 Section 5 in which we got to test the web app, talked too much about the importance about testing.
 Maybe this could have been a separated document that the user can be redirected to if they wanted to learn more about test.